VBharathii/VBharathii/README.md

 ## 🎯 Open to Opportunities

 I'm interested in roles that involve:
-- ✅ **Designing scalable backend systems** handling millions of users and transactions
+- ✅ **🏗️ Designing scalable backend systems** handling millions of users and transactions
-- ✅ **Technical leadership** — Mentoring engineers, setting technical standards, architecture reviews
+- ✅ **👨‍💼 Technical leadership** — Mentoring engineers, setting technical standards, architecture reviews
-- ✅ **Cloud architecture & optimization** — Leveraging AWS/Azure for cost-effective, scalable solutions
+- ✅ **☁️ Cloud architecture & optimization** — Leveraging AWS/Azure for cost-effective, scalable solutions
-- ✅ **Building AI/LLM-powered features** — Integrating language models into production systems
+- ✅ **🤖 Building AI/LLM-powered features** — Integrating language models into production systems
-- ✅ **High-impact projects** — Working on problems that matter and can reach millions of users
+- ✅ **⭐ High-impact projects** — Working on problems that matter and can reach millions of users
-- ✅ **Emerging technologies** — Exploring new tools, frameworks, and architectural patterns
+- ✅ **🚀 Emerging technologies** — Exploring new tools, frameworks, and architectural patterns

 ---